cwkowalski/ASI_AmpyDisplay/README.md

 1. Time of day
 2. Battery SOC -- derived from Simpsons-integrated Ah, and reset with the battery charge button after charging from a cubic fit of a high-resolution voltage:state-of-charge array that can be swapped out for different chemistries.
 4. Controller fault codes -- A warning button appears when fault is detected, replacing the Reverse button by default, that when pressed creates popup listing all controller and BMS fault codes with the option to clear them.
-5. Trip statistics -- Various combinations of the following parameters can be displayed in the Trip pane, the 800x480 ui is setup to display
+5. Trip statistics -- Various trip statistics are displayed in the Trip pane.
+By default the three selectable panes display:

   | Trip Pane #1 |Power Statistics| |
   |-------|-------|-------|